Chile: Government and politics

+In the National Congress, the Republican Party has 31 deputies and 5 senators, while Chile Vamos has 52 deputies and 24 senators.
+There are also 3 independent deputies who support the government, all formerly members of the dissolved Christian Social Party.
+The Broad Front has 18 deputies and 2 senators, Democratic Socialism 25 deputies and 12 senators, and the Communist Party has 12 deputies and 3 senators.
+Other parliamentary groups include the National Libertarian Party (8 deputies and 1 senator), Party of the People (14 deputies), Christian Democratic Party (8 deputies and 3 senators), the Social Green Regionalist Federation (2 deputies and 2 senators), and 2 additional independent senators.

-According to International IDEA’s Global State of Democracy (GSoD) Indices and Democracy Tracker, Chile performs in the mid to high range on overall democratic measures, with particular strengths in freedom of movement, freedom of religion, and elected government.
+According to International IDEA's Global State of Democracy (GSoD) Indices and Democracy Tracker, Chile performs in the mid to high range on overall democratic measures, with particular strengths in freedom of movement, freedom of religion, and elected government.

 Administrative divisions

 In 1978 Chile was administratively divided into regions, and in 1979 subdivided into provinces and these into communes.
 The country has 16 regions, 56 provinces and 348 communes.

 Each region was designated by a name and a Roman numeral assigned from north to south, except for the Santiago Metropolitan Region, which did not have a number.
 The creation of two new regions in 2007, Arica and Parinacota (XV) and Los Ríos (XIV), and a third region in 2018, Ñuble (XVI) made this numbering lose its original order meaning.